annihilatorrrr/kodykbot/README.md

 Just Another Telegram Bot Written In Python Using Pyrogram.

+## P.S.: This Repository has a lot of bugs and will probably not work.
+KodyKBot is currently being rewritten with the motive of improvements, bug fixes and making the source code clean.
+I will release a stable, bug-free, clean version of KodyKBot in a few weeks(probably).
+Contact me on [Telegram](https://t.me/kody_k) if you are willing to help.

 ### Features
 ```
 Hello NoobCoder, these are some commands you can try with the BOT,